joom/cpp-coq-ffi/README.md

 A primitive set data structure for Coq, using `std::set` from C++.

-The example returns the right result but it may have other bugs.
 This is only meant to be an experiment.
+The example returns the right result but it has other bugs about memory management.

-You can compile it by `make cpp`, and run `./prog`.
+You can compile it by `make`, and then run `./prog`.

-# Note

-I'm committing the CertiCoq generated C files here, but I had to make a few changes in them:

-- Removed includes like `"home/coq/.opam/...."` from `prog.prog.c`.

-So if you run `make coq`, you may have to do these.
+This compiles for me with this commit of CertiCoq: https://github.com/CertiCoq/certicoq/commit/706ef73cf8ca9b3d41e046b0bf35e28083cfeac0